-We provide something unique and important for investors – a powerful combination of macro-economic, political and thematic research across both developed and emerging markets using a genuinely objective approach that has been built and tested over 30 years.
+We provide something unique and important for investors, risk managers and corporates alike – a powerful combination of macro-economic, political and thematic research across both developed and emerging markets using a genuinely objective approach that has been built and tested over almost 35 years.

-To mark our 30 years of independent investment research, Charles Dumas, our Chief Economist, has written a brief history detailing our unique approach to forecasting:
+To mark our 30 years of independent investment research, Charles Dumas, former Chief Economist, wrote a brief history detailing our unique approach to forecasting:

-LSR was founded to restore monetarist analysis and an understanding of the importance of the financial system to economics.
+GD-TSL was founded to restore monetarist analysis and an understanding of the importance of the financial system to economics.
 This blending of Keynesian and monetarist thinking was crucial to our successful forecasting of the financial crisis (GFC) in 2007-09, as well as numerous other important turning points before and since as shown in our track record.
-It is fundamental to monetarist analysis that movements in asset prices are key forces affecting the economy, so LSR has always blended its analysis with financial market forecasts – a linkage that is now increasingly understood to be necessary.
+It is fundamental to monetarist analysis that movements in asset prices are key forces affecting the economy, so we have always blended its analysis with financial market forecasts – a linkage that is now increasingly understood to be necessary.

 Proper monetarist analysis does not remove the need for understanding Keynesian perspectives on economics and markets.
-LSR’s focus on the flows of funds, both by economic and by institutional sector, was important to forecasting the Asian crisis in 1996-97 as well as the financial crisis just over a decade later (as well as how the one led on to the other).
+Our focus on the flows of funds, both by economic and by institutional sector, was important to forecasting the Asian crisis in 1996-97 as well as the financial crisis just over a decade later (as well as how the one led on to the other).
 In Keynes’s day, the rigidities that caused him to deviate from pure laisser-faire monetarism were resistance to cuts in wages (at a time of deflation) and the ‘zero bound’ on interest-rate cuts.
-The latter has re-emerged as important since the GFC with $17 trillion of government bonds currently at negative yields.
+The latter re-emerged as important since the GFC with at one point $17 trillion of government bonds at negative yields.

 But the balance of saving and investment that is at the root of Keynesian thinking depends for analytical force on understanding which elements in saving and investment are rigid or structural, and which are adaptive and thus act as balancing items.
 (All financial flows in the economy net to zero – for every lender there is a borrower, etc.) This character of rigidity or adaptiveness is not absolute, and can alter over time in response to price-driven feedback or other factors.
 But it has been clear that a nation or region’s character and history (and often demographics) are major sources of behavioural rigidity.

-An important rigidity since the end of the Cold War and the emergence of China has been the very high savings rates in Asian countries, both before and after their ‘emergence’: Japan and Korea, therefore, as well as China and the SE Asian Tigers.
+An important rigidity since the end of the Cold War and the emergence of China had been the very high savings rates in Asian countries, both before and after their ‘emergence’: Japan and Korea, therefore, as well as China and the SE Asian Tigers.
 This savings ‘glut’ (in relation to their investment needs) was a key factor identified by LSR economists in 1996 and then again in 2004, leading to the forecasts of debt splurges and financial crises.
-As politics comes to affect an ever broader range of aspects of the world economy, the forces driving key financial-market and economic developments will require a constant interplay between the three key branches of TS Lombard’s analytical capability: macro-economics, financial markets and politics.
+As politics comes to affect an ever-broader range of aspects of the world economy, the forces driving key financial-market and economic developments will require a constant interplay between the three key branches of GD-TSL’s analytical capability: macro-economics, financial markets and politics.

 Our services allow us to be flexible in how we contribute to clients' investment processes.
 Half of the world's top 100 asset managers use our research.